h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 Virtual functions is a key mechanism to support polymorphism in C++.

-For each class with virtual functions, depending on the class inheritance hierarchy, the compiler will create one or more associated virtual function table (vtabe).
+For each class with virtual functions, depending on the class inheritance hierarchy, the compiler will create one or more associated virtual function table (vtable).

 Looking at the object's initialization, we can see that the `Emulator` instance is allocated on the heap: